samogden/CST463-assignments/labs/lab10-backprop1/backprop.md

 ```

 $\sigma(u)$ is the sigmoid function.
-Work out the partial derivatives of z with respect to each of the $\Beta$ variables.
+Work out the partial derivatives of z with respect to each of the $\beta$ variables.
 Use the multivariable chain rules and these basic derivatives:

 - if $y = sigma(x)$, then $\frac{\delta y}{$delta x} = \sigma(x)(1 - \sigma(x))$